avl/multi_iterate_mut/Part2.md

 ````

+I've made an implementation of this, in a module with the boring name "mypool3".

-Implementing this, and running it on the same problem we ran the locking implementation on, we get:
+Running it on the same problem we ran the locking implementation on, we get:

 ````
 test mypool3::benchmark_mypool3_aux_new(modified)        ... bench:     140,464 ns/iter (+/- 4,018)